fagia/gitlab-playground/README.md

         - docker run --rm hello-world
 </pre>

-In the *before_script* section the pipeline will login into the private docker registry so that it can push the image that will be built in this project's pipeline stages.
-In the *after_script* the pipeline just logs out from the private docker registry.
+In the `before_script` section the pipeline will login into the private docker registry so that it can push the image that will be built in this project `after_script` the pipeline just logs out from the private docker registry.

 ### Build and push the first docker image

-Click on the 'WebIDE' button in the project 'cmd-tag-project' home page and use the WebIDE GUI to add a new file inside the repo, name it *Dockerfile* and put the following contents in it:
+Click on the `WebIDE` button in the project `cmd-tag-project` home page and use the WebIDE GUI to add a new file inside the repo, name it `Dockerfile` and put the following contents in it:

 <pre>
 FROM python:3-alpine